 - Be taken at an accredited institution that grants bachelor’s degrees, subject to review by the Office of the Dean of Students in the College.

 - Confer at least three semester hours or four quarter hours of credit.
 For institutions without standard credit hours, contact hours (normally a minimum of 30) may be used.

 - Be completed with a grade of C or above (not C- or P).
 Students in science majors must earn at least a B in science courses.

-- Be in liberal arts subjects similar to those offered at the University of Chicago.
+- Be in liberal arts subjects similar to those offered in the College at the University of Chicago.

 Courses in the following categories are NOT eligible for transfer credit:

 - Calculus and pre-calculus.
-(Credit may only be earned via accreditation or AP test.)
+(Credit may only be earned via accreditation or AP test prior to matriculation.)